 Vetraland supplies quality softwoods for carcassing to joinery in a wide range of sizes.
-All are available as regularised timber, PAR or cut to meet your specific requirements, and if we can’t meet your softwood need from stock we’ll look to source it specially.
+All are available as regularised timber, PAR or cut to meet your specific requirements.
+If we can’t meet your softwood need from stock, we’ll look to source it specially.

 Softwood is either redwood or whitewood.
 Redwood, due to its grain, gives a better machined ﬁnish and is therefore graded for its visual attributes.
 Grading is based on size, frequency and position of the knots.
 These are the visible areas where branches or buds have grown from.